When you arrive

 - 4. Attend the induction activities

-Keep an eye on your academic induction timetable on Study Direct to make sure you don't miss out on any compulsory sessions (they're good for you, honest).
-Your school will also be arranging some social activities which they should be contacting you about before you arrive.
+Keep an eye on your Welcome Events calendar on the SussexMobile app or the Sussex website to make sure you don't miss out on any compulsory sessions (they're good for you, honest).
+Your school will also be arranging some social activities which will appear on the same calendar.

 Your Students' Union has been working through the summer to design and plan a whole host of activities for your first week on campus.
-At thre Freshers Fair, you can sign up for all sorts of clubs and societies, find out about part-time jobs and even get some freebies.
+At the Freshers' Fair, you can sign up for all sorts of clubs and societies, find out about part-time jobs and even get some freebies.
 Visit the Students' Union's site for the full programme.

 - 6. Attend some of the Sussex Signpost events